 Sarah Lawton: Uh-huh.
-What did it look like when you got here, you know, on your Honda motorcycle?
+What did it look like when you got here, on your Honda motorcycle?

-Mike Fuss: Well, the smoke was coming out the two windows, where that one-story building, is on the West.
-Then it goes up like that, starts to--where the cafe is.
+Mike Fuss: The smoke was coming out the two windows, where that one-story building, is on the west.
+It goes up like that, starts to—where the cafe is.
 They had two aerial ladder trucks, going up into those windows, and it's just pouring out of there.
 I mean, it was really going when we got there.
-And we watched it and then, my Uncle Bob, he was a fireman too, and he was there.
+We watched it.
+My Uncle Bob, he was a fireman too, and he was there.
 He worked with Terry's dad and uncle.
-So, that's what--I mean, it was black smoke.
+I mean, it was black smoke.
 I've got all kinds of pictures of that fire, and I've got it from '46 and 2001, and I got one, but I can't find it, from '81.
 Otherwise, I've got all these pictures.
-I mean, if you need them for the library, I can make copies.
+If you need them for the library, I can make copies.

-So, and then, this metal building out here, it was real long, and Garver's had their trucks in there.
+This metal building out here, it was real long, and Garver's had their trucks in there.
 I kept one of my trucks at the far end.
 They let me do that for nothing.
-And then, this guy was building a ship, a boat, a sail boat in the other side, down here, right out in here, and then, he asked, because I knew him then, and he says, "Is your son--how old's your son?"
-I said, "Oh, he's like 14."
+This guy was building a ship, a boat, a sail boat in the other side, down here, right out in here, and he asked, because I knew him then, and he says, "Is your son—how old's your son?"
+I said, "Oh, he's like fourteen."
 "Oh, man, I could use him."
-And he came and helped him do the ballast and some other stuff.
-So, that was neat.
-I got pictures of that ship coming--or that boat, when they were pulling it out of the building.
-They had to do a couple things, but I got--I'll have to look for those, too.
-But I mean, that's another part of the history.
+He came and helped him do the ballast and some other stuff.
+That was neat.
+I got pictures of that ship coming—or that boat—when they were pulling it out of the building.
+They had to do a couple things—I'll have to look for those, too.
+That's another part of the history.

-Jennifer Gurske: Was the feed mill still operating then or was it--
+Sarah Lawton: Was the feed mill still operating then or was it—

 Mike Fuss: Yeah.
-No, it was still -- yeah.
-And I knew guys that worked here.
+No, it was still—yeah.
+I knew guys that worked here.
 They'd help me, you know, if I had trouble with the trucks or something with a building.
 They helped me.
-And I had a break-in one night, and they stole my--one of my speakers off the truck, some [inaudible] lights.
-So, then I started setting booby traps, but I didn't tell anybody.
-And I said, "Boy, the next time they come through this door, they're going to have a wonderful surprise."
-But they never --
+I had a break-in one night, and they stole my—one of my speakers off the truck, some siren lights.
+I started setting booby traps, but I didn't tell anybody.
+I said, "Boy, the next time they come through this door, they're going to have a wonderful surprise."
+But they never —

 Sarah Lawton: What kind of booby trap?

-Mike Fuss: --came back.
+Mike Fuss: —came back.
 I had stuff, when you opened up that door, it's going to come down on you, if you don't know what you're doing.
-So, I had other things going on, too, where I had wires set where they could walk and trip.
-And I thought, "You know, you're going to mess with us?
+I had other things going on, too, where I had wires set where they could walk and trip.
+I thought, "You know, you're going to mess with us?
 Okay."
 But they never came back.
 Darn.
-But yeah, I had a lot of fun here.
-And my uncle lived across -- the creek over there on Leon Street, Barry did. [inaudible].
+Yeah, I had a lot of fun here.
+My uncle lived across the creek over there on—

-Jennifer Gurske: What do you think about what's happening to the building now?
+Jennifer Gurske: What do you think about what's happened to the building now?

 Mike Fuss: I think it's really neat.
 Did a great job.
 It's real, you know, this has to cost a lot of money on this.
 I don't know how you could do it.
-You had to--you'd have to be rich to even do it, to think about it.
-I mean, the way prices are these days for anything, your car or a building or anything, it's just ridiculous.
+You had to—you'd have to be rich to even do it, to think about it.
+The way prices are these days for anything, your car or a building or anything, it's just ridiculous.
 But what are you going to do?

 Terrence (Terry) Tiedt: I, as a long-time member here, on the east side of Madison, I love to watch the way they're taking older buildings and reusing them.
-I'm going to use, for instance, that the, you know, where the Goodman Community Center is, they're rebuilding that.
-And then, they went across the street and did the Brass Works and the Iron Works, and it's just good seeing all the older buildings being reused.
-And, you know, instead of tearing down.
+I'm going to use, for instance, that the—where the Goodman Community Center is, rebuilding that.
+Then, they went across the street and did the Brass Works and the Iron Works, and it's just good seeing all the older buildings being reused.
+Instead of tearing down.
 Because there's a lot of history in all that stuff.
-You know?
-And I have the pleasure of working over there, at the Goodman Community Center.
-So, I you know, so I'm in those buildings everyday.
+I have the pleasure of working over there, at the Goodman Community Center.
+So I'm in those buildings every day.
 It's just beautiful.
-I remember walking past it when it was the Iron Works and talking to the men working at the Cooper Iron Works.
-You know?
+I remember walking past it when it was the Iron Works and talking to the men working at the Kupfer Iron Works.
 Mike and I, we'd play in the park.

 Wirth Court, playing there.
-Back then, you know, the playgrounds weren't all loaded up with little rubber nuggets.
-They had a monkey bar thing, and I remember climbing on the monkey bar, coming across and doing things there and falling to the ground, and, you know, just getting back up.
+Back then, the playgrounds weren't all loaded up with little rubber nuggets.
+They had a monkey bar thing, and I remember hanging on the monkey bar, coming across and doing things there and falling to the ground, and just getting back up.
 Lucky we didn't break our necks or something.
-But, you know, it just, you know, different times.
+It was just, different times.
 You know?
-But we, you know, the old adage.
+But we—the old adage.
 We made it.
 Yep, we made it.
 Mike and I have been friends since, oh, gosh, since we probably got to know each other when we were ten years old.